aliyigittas/CMPE140Project1/README.md

 # CMPE140Project1

 First of all, Our inputs R1 is dividend, R2 is divisor.
-We gave R5 is always 1, others are 0.
+We gave R5 is always 1, R3, R4, R6 are 0 in the beginning.
 First step, we copied R1 and R2 values to M1 and M2.
 Then, we are going to compare R1 and R2, if R1<R2 then R6 will be 1, otherwise 0.
 If R6 is 1, we are moving to 8th line.
 This subalgoritm named "IsSmaller".
 If R6 is 0, now we will check R1 and R2 is equal or not.
 If they are equal, R6 will be 1, and we are moving to 10th line.
 This subalgorithm named "IsEqual".
 If R6 is again 0, there is one chance which is R1>R2.
 Now we are in the 7th line.
 This subalgorithm named "IsBıgger".
 If we get R3:0 in this subalgorithm, we will move to 8th line.